azardilis/Chromar/README.md

-With [ghcup](https://www.haskell.org/ghcup/) we're able to install multiple GHC versions and multiple cabal versions on a system but at the same time select which one of each to work with so stack's GHC version set for this project and the selected one brought up by ghcup can be different.
+With [ghcup](https://www.haskell.org/ghcup/) we're able to install multiple GHC versions and multiple cabal versions on a system but at the same time select which one of each to work with so stack's GHC version set for this project and the system one brought up by ghcup can be different.

 ```
 % stack exec ghc -- --version